backbenchers2018/codefundo/README.md

 The map will be displayed to the user predicting the regions where there is chance of Forest Fires.The highly prone regions are indicated by a red color scattered points.Based on this predictions suitable measures can be taken by the nearby Forest Deparments

 Getting Started
-Initially, User has to install the app, and allow access to their location. once installed whenever user opens the app, the app will do the rest of the things to the user
+Initially, User has to install the app, and allow access to their location. once installed whenever user opens the app, the app will guide the user in an interactive process.

 Dataset
 For Training our Model we are using dataset created by Paulo Cortez and Anbal Morais (Univ.
 Minho).
 It contains